 Participants will be involved in a combination of classroom and hands-on labs which they can then apply to their own testing and maintenance programs.

-This course is 75% hands on and will teach your students to inspect, test, troubleshoot and maintain common electrical equipment.
-Your equipment will also be incorporated into the training.
-If your equipment is not available for practical work then the instructor will explain the testing required for your equipment including examples and simple demonstrations.
+This course is heavily adapted from our hands on programming and will teach your students to inspect, test, troubleshoot and maintain common electrical equipment.
+Your equipment can also be incorporated into the training, we welcome drawings, photos and videos and love to incorporate them into discussions.
+The instructor will explain the testing required for your equipment including examples and simple demonstrations.

 Our instructors have extensive experience with substation and plant electrical equipment and can address a broad range of systems.